-Section 3: All membership meetings will be called with at least 30 days notice to the membership.
-In addition, members shall be given a reminder of these meetings by the Corporation Secretary not less than seven days, nor more than 20 days prior to the meeting.
+Section 3: All Membership meetings will be called with at least 30-days-notice to the Membership.
+In addition, Members shall be given a reminder of these meetings by the BCP Secretary not less than seven days, nor more than 20 days prior to the meeting.
 Such notices and reminders may be by telephone, e-mail, mail, or by a posting on the theater website.

-Section 4: A quorum for a properly called membership meeting shall consist of those members in attendance.
-Section 5: Consideration of Financial Support: Only voting members at a meeting called therefore and by a majority vote of those present may terminate financial support for any production that has been funded by BCP.
+Section 4: A Quorum for a properly called General Membership meeting shall consist of those Active Members in attendance, and unless otherwise stated herein matters voted upon shall be deemed approved if a simple majority of the Quorum of Active Members present, or represented by written proxy as specified herein, vote in favor.
+Section 5: Consideration of Financial Support: Only a majority of those voting Active Members present at a meeting, whether the Annual Membership meeting or a Special Membership meeting, may terminate financial support for any production that has been funded by BCP.
 Such termination must be total rather than partial.
-Upon such termination, BCP shall discharge its liability for the promotional expenditures made prior to termination and any items authorized in the approved budget for that productions already obligated.
+Upon such termination, BCP shall discharge its liability for any already-approved promotional expenditure existing obligations made prior to termination.

-Section 6: Meeting Agenda: Each annual membership meeting shall be conducted per an agenda prepared by the president and made available to the members prior to the meeting.
-Members in good standing may request items be added to the agenda at any time.
-The order of the annual membership meetings shall be as follows:
+Section 6: Meeting Agenda: Each Annual Membership meeting shall be conducted per an agenda prepared by the President and made available to the Members prior to the meeting.
+Active Members in good standing may request items be added to the agenda at any time for consideration by the President.
+The order of the annual Membership meetings shall be as follows:

 A. Reading.
 (Correcting and approving minutes of the previous meetings.)